437364/g4Discovery_on_metacentrum/README.md

 Scripts for annotating/predicting G-Quadruplexes (G4s) in a genome sequence, combining `pqsfinder` and `G4Hunter`.
 This fork was created to run the `pqsfinder` tool in a Singularity container, which allows for a more flexible and portable execution environment, especially in high-performance computing (HPC) settings where Singularity is often preferred over Docker.

 This specific version of the G4 Discovery Pipeline is designed to run on the Metacentrum HPC cluster, the user needs to have access to `/auto/praha5-elixir/projects/bioinf-fi` directory where the Singularity container for `pqsfinder` and environment for the G4 Discovery Pipeline are stored.
+It can also be run outside of Metacentrum with some setup.

 ## Table of Contents